-Polycystic Ovary Syndrome (PCOS) is one of the most common hormonal conditions affecting women of reproductive age.
+Polyendocrine metabolic ovarian syndrome (PMOS, formerly PCOS) is one of the most common hormonal conditions affecting women of reproductive age.
 It can influence everything from menstrual cycles and fertility to skin health and metabolism.
-While PCOS can feel overwhelming, understanding what’s happening in your body and knowing there are ways to support your health are powerful first steps.
+While PMOS can feel overwhelming, understanding what’s happening in your body and knowing there are ways to support your health are powerful first steps.

-Everyone’s experience with PCOS is different.
+Everyone’s experience with PMOS is different.
 Some women may have irregular periods; others might notice symptoms like acne, weight changes, or hair growth patterns.
-Many women discover they have PCOS while seeking answers about fertility or other health changes.
+Many women discover they have PMOS while seeking answers about fertility or other health changes.

 The good news: Science continues to uncover ways to better understand and support hormonal and metabolic health.
 And small, consistent actions, from nutrition to lifestyle changes, can make a real difference over time.

-PCOS is a common hormonal disorder that affects millions of women globally.
-Common symptoms of PCOS include:
+PMOS is a common hormonal disorder that affects millions of women globally.
+Common symptoms of PMOS include:

 - Irregular or missed menstrual periods